Apple Walnut Cakes With Mascarpone Cream

 If you read food blogs, such as this one, I am pretty much reassured that you do the same thing when blue.
 So I am hoping that you understand when my dealing with uncomfortable moments, makes me reach for the comfort of a soft cake, filled with aromas of apples and cinnamon, the tender crunch of walnuts and crumbs sticking to your fingers.
 Comforting scents and textures.
 Like a warm blanket on a cold and rainy day.
 These cakes will cure many a broken heart, will stop many a falling tear and will become the kindest balm for your soul.

 Take my word for it.
-I cooked from "Southern Comfort" all weekend long.
-Even if you are not a Southerner here in the US, as I can't claim to be, but understand more and more being married to one for the last fifteen years, you can find comfort in taking familiar recipes, childhood recipes, family-hand-me-down recipes and make them yours.
-I feel deeply comforted and little more Southern.
-But overall, I just feel better for reconnecting to the only normalcy I know.
+You can find comfort in taking familiar recipes, childhood recipes, family-hand-me-down recipes and make them yours.
+I just feel better for reconnecting to the only normalcy I know.
 Being in the kitchen and making food for the people I love.
 In memory or not.

 This post was written with one single person in mind.
 Here is to you Tim...
 With all my love and thirteen years of an honest and seamless friendship between a man and a woman who were just trying to make sense of this life we are in.
 And for the many cakes I made you sample while I was pastry chef-ing at Mistral's back in the days...
 Miss you Mischief.
 Your Misconduct.

 Apple Cinnamon & Walnut Cakes, adapted from "Southern Comfort".

 Note: the original recipe called for vegetable oil but as true French Southerner, I used extra virgin olive oil... and walnuts instead of pecans.
 I could have easily used almonds, but I was out of them...
 As you can tell, any nut you fancy works great in this cake.